Nallantli/Sono/README.md

 The Type is one of three values `S`, `Af`, and `Ab`.
 Their usage was explained above.

 The Search parameter must be of type `Matrix` or `Phone`.
 The `Rule`, when applied, will search the sequence sequentially for a value applicable ot the Search parameter.
+The Search parameter can also be `null`, in which case the `Rule` will look only with concern to the boundary parameters.

 The Transformation parameter must be of type `Vector`, containing `Matrix` or `Phone` values.
 If the Search parameter is satisfied, the values within the Transformation parameter will be applied to the found `Phone`.
 For a `Matrix` value in the parameter, the application will generate a `Phone` with the values of the Search transformed by the `Matrix`.
 For a `Phone` value in the parameter, there is no transformation and the value is simply appended in place of the Search parameter.
 Using a `Vector` with multiple values allows for the creation of multiple new `Phone` values with their sequential transformations or replacements with respect to the Search parameter.